-In other property news, a survey by Foxtons revealed that the biggest no – go for UK property buyers was damp and mould.
+In other property news, a survey by Foxtons revealed that the biggest no – go for UK and East Sussex property buyers was damp and mould.
 If you’re a would-be buyer, a Building Survey can help to determine if your prospective new home may be hiding the turn off.

 Many have long been discussing helping millennials get on to the property ladder following the abolishment of stamp duty for many first time buyers, and it has recently been revealed that research from the Clydesdale and Yorkshire Banks shows that mortgage applicants are now getting younger.

-The latter part of 2018 is set to be interesting for the UK property market, and could offer valuable insight in to how the market may change in 2019 – keep an eye on our blog for more property news!
+The latter part of 2018 is set to be interesting for the UK and East Sussex property market, and could offer valuable insight in to how the market may change in 2019 – keep an eye on our blog for more property news!